 - Understand the Project Requirements: Before starting any 3D model, thoroughly understand the project requirements and specifications.
 This helps in creating accurate and relevant models.

-- Plan Your Model: Break down the project into manageable parts and plan your modeling approach.
+- Plan Your Model: Break down the project into manageable parts and plan your modelling approach.
 This prevents confusion and ensures a systematic workflow.

 2. Leverage Technology

-- Use BIM Software: Building Information Modeling (BIM) software like Revit or Tekla Structures is invaluable for 3D drafting.
+- Use BIM Software: Building Information Modelling (BIM) software like Revit or Tekla Structures is invaluable for 3D drafting.
 These tools enhance collaboration and provide detailed information about the structural components.

-- Automation Tools: Utilize automation tools and scripts to streamline repetitive tasks.
+- Automation Tools: Utilise automation tools and scripts to streamline repetitive tasks.
 This can significantly boost productivity and reduce manual errors.

-- Rendering: Use rendering tools to create realistic visualizations of your models.
+- Rendering: Use rendering tools to create realistic visualisations of your models.
 This helps in identifying potential issues and presenting the design to stakeholders.

 - Clash Detection: Conduct clash detection to identify and resolve conflicts between different structural elements.
 This is especially important for steel structure drawings to ensure seamless integration.